aylanonsense/women-in-games-slideshow/README.md

-# pixel-art-slideshow
+# women-in-games-slideshow
-A slideshow on the basics of pixel art.
+My slides for the 3/14/2018 Women in Games event.